The 2015 backdrop to the market outlook for 2016 –

 Concluding summary:

-Whilst the global outlook is fragmented, the market outlook for Australia is a little more optimistic than might have been the case mid-year; and as we continue to see diminishing support for the AUD against the USD, our manufacturers and exporters become more competitive and, with low domestic interest rates, we should see continuing recovery in both employment levels and the GDP.
+Whilst the global outlook is fragmented, the market outlook for Australia is a little more optimistic than might have been the case mid-year.
+As we continue to see diminishing support for the AUD against the USD, our manufacturers and exporters will become more competitive.
+With low domestic interest rates, we should see continuing recovery in both employment levels and the GDP.
 Whilst a year of modest growth, it is our view that 2016 should set Australia up well for the following couple of years.